ohare93/ohare93.github.io/_posts/2019-01-30-anki-beginner-instructions.md

 ### [Burying][AnkiManualSiblings]

 [*Burying*] is done by Anki automatically, in an effort to not show *Siblings* (Cards which are generated from the same Note).
-This is because they will most likely share some information, and therefore impact of the later shown cards may be hurt by reviewing the first. *Burying* a card means to put it back ontop of the deck for tomorrow, essentially delaying the review.
+This is because they will most likely share some information, and therefore impact of the later shown cards may be hurt by reviewing the first. *Burying* a card means to put it back on-top of the deck for tomorrow, essentially delaying the review.

 ### [Suspending and Leeches][AnkiManualLeeches]

 Anki tracks how many times each card has *lapsed* (where it was learned, and then was forgotten).
 If the number of lapses gets above a threshold (default: 8 times) then Anki marks this card as a Leech.
-The default behaviour is to automatically tag the card with `Leech` and then *Suspend* the card, which means the card will never show up in a review again, until you unsuspend it.
+The default behaviour is to automatically tag the card with `Leech` and then *Suspend* the card, which means the card will never show up in a review again, until you un-suspend it.

 You can also manually Suspend a card (or an entire note) through the options menu.